 Why Cusco Makes a Good Base in the Sacred Valley

 Situated next to the Sacred Valley, with its own airport, Cusco is the perfect base for exploring the surrounding area.
-With a wealth of Inca ruins, stunning mountain scenery, and traditional Andean villages, the Sacred Valley has something to offer everyone.
+With a wealth of Inca ruins, stunning mountain scenery, and traditional Andean villages, the Sacred Valley has there are tons of things to do in Cusco.

 Cusco is a large enough base to offer a wide range of hotels, hostels, and restaurants, sure to fit any budget.
 You’ll find traditional Peruvian food, but also Thai, sushi, Indian, and other international dishes as well.